sanjananana/sanjananana.github.io/pages/resume/README.md

 **Bitcamp |** 3rd largest collegiate hackathon in the US hosting over +1200 people
 *Experience Director | Jun.
 2019 – July 2020*
 -	Lead a brand-new team with unprecedented focus on team culture and had a team satisfaction rate of over 80%
 -	Increased attendance to bonding events and Slack participation by organizing team feedback to create initiatives that foster team culture and organizer experience
 *Day-of Head Lead | Nov.
 2018 – Apr.
 2019*
--	Supervised team of 20+ people responsible for negotiating resources for the event accommodating 1000+ attendees *Mini-Events Lead | Nov.
+-	Supervised team of 20+ people responsible for negotiating resources for the event accommodating 1000+ attendees
+*Mini-Events Lead | Nov.
 2016 – Apr.
 2018*
 -	Piloted team culture initiatives after observing a lack of community which established a new organizer experience role and focus

+**Technica |** World’s largest all-women’s hackathon hosting over +800 women
+*Experience Director | Jan.
+2018 – Jan.
+2020*
+-	Designed ways to improve event experience for hackers, organizers, and sponsors through studying previous accounts
+-	Led team of 5 and established priorities and roles between everyone and coordinated their efforts before and during the event
+-	Created roadmaps with other stakeholders, such as design and marketing teams, to shape the development of the event
+*Mini-Events Director | May 2017 – Nov.
+2017*
+-	Coordinated 10 talks and workshops within two weeks of the first talk, exceeding prior year’s attendance rate by 50%

-## PROJECTS
+### PROJECTS
-## SKILLS + INTERESTS
+### SKILLS + INTERESTS